fraym/auth-nodejs/README.md

 ## GraphQL

-You can access the graphQL api at `http://auth:3000/management/graphql`.
+You can access the GraphQL API at `http://auth:3000/management/graphql`.
 There is a sandbox available at `http://auth:3000/management/graphql/sandbox`.

 You need to add the `Tenant-Id` header in order to use the graphQL Endpoint and the sandbox.

 ### Config

-Use a `.env` file or env variables to configure cte clients and the command:
+Use a `.env` file or env variables to configure the clients and the command:

 | variable name | default | use                                                              |
 | ------------- | ------- | ---------------------------------------------------------------- |